krnese/AzureDeploy/ARM/arm-training.md

 		New-AzureRmVM -ResourceGroupName $RGname -Location $Location -VM $VirtualMachine

 Now try to rerun the exact script.
 What happened?
+We will now move over to template authoring and explore *some* of the functions and techniques you can use as you move forward to author your own templates.

 #### Creating a resource manager template for storage accounts